 Police investigate indecent act in Kitchener

-Police are looking for a male they say committed an indecent act in Kitchener on Tuesday.
+Waterloo regional police are investigating a report of an indecent act in Kitchener.

-Around 6:20 p.m., Waterloo regional police received a report of a male seen at a business in the area of Fischer-Hallman Road and Huron Road.
+Police said around 6:20 p.m., police received a report of a man observed at a business in the area of Fischer-Hallman Road and Huron Road.

+Police included the photo of a person they are looking to identify and speak to in connection to this incident.

-The suspect is described as a brown male, approximately 20 years-old.
+In a previous media release, police described him as a brown male, approximately 20 years-old.
 He was seen wearing a black sweater, dark pants, black coat and a winter hat.

 Kitchener Top Stories